Lipoplasty / Suction Lipectomy

 If you have excess subcutaneous fat, which is resistant to diet and exercise.
 If you wish to change the contours of your body.
 Commonly involved areas are the anterior of the neck (under the chin), upper arms and armpits, male chest/breasts, trunk, abdomen, waist, hips, thighs, inner knees, calves, and ankles.
 Most patients are near normal weight and desire permanent contour changes.
 Improved techniques now allow larger amounts of fat removal.
 Liposculpture can be useful to heavier persons as well.

-A permanent improvement in the contour and proportion of the treated areas.
+An improvement in the contour and proportion of the treated areas.
 A more flattering figure or physique, in or out of clothing.

 The procedures are done on an outpatient basis.
 Monitored Anesthesia Care is usually used for safety and comfort.
 Small suction tubes (cannulas) are inserted through very short incisions placed in inconspicuous locations near the fat deposits, and excess fat is removed.